dealingwith/daniel-industries/_posts/2021-10-12-theres-a-slow-revolution-going-on.markdown

 Thought leaders in product managment are also discussing this topic.
 Themes of limiting work in progress (WIP), creating "slack", and focusing on measuring results and learning from "bets" are all at the forefront right now.

 As I pause myself to reflect on this last season, to recuperate but mostly to learn, this is the theme: How did I once again revert to the hyperactive hive mind?
 Where was I at fault?
 How can I find and create an environment where real value is created?
 Some things stick out already.
 If one is to do less, one must make sure what one is doing is of the highest value possible.
 To do that, one must make intelligent, calculated bets.
 One must spend the time to put in place the instrumentation to measure that potential value.
 Then, while executing, one must stay focused, not allowing additional work to seep into the cycle.
 Finally, one must learn from those measurements and adjust accordingly for the next cycle.
 The length of the cycle, the methodologies for moving work through its stages during that cycle, are not important (so long as they are agreed upon).
-One must allow the seasons of strategic work and tactical work to play out; sure, adjustements might need to be made in the course of a cycle, but if WIP is controlled, for the purpose of making sure carefully measured results can be turned into better future strategies, any new strategic "visions" must remain somewhere they belong.
+One must allow the seasons of strategic work and tactical work to play out; sure, adjustements might be needed in the course of a cycle, but if WIP is controlled, for the purpose of making sure carefully measured results can be turned into better future strategies, any new strategic "visions" must remain somewhere they belong.